codacy/codacy-dartanalyzer/docs/description/field_initializer_redirecting_constructor.md

 #### Common fixes

-If the initialization is done by a field formal parameter, then use a normal parameter:
+If the initialization is done by an initializing formal parameter, then use a normal parameter:

 ```dart
 class C {